Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ![Grafana dashboards screen.](./docs/images/dashboards.png)

 If you click the little arrow to the left of "Green Algorithms", you should see "User" listed.
-If you then clock on that, you should be taken to the User dashboard:
+If you then click on that, you should be taken to the User dashboard:

 ![Grafana "User" dashboard.](./docs/images/user.png)